aergoio/ARC2NFT/README.md

 For real-state, you can store the property identifier on the token and the remaining, like documents, on a descentralized storage or private database.

+Similar for Academic Credentials, Documents, Patents, Designs...

 ## Creating Tokens

-The tokens can be created at contract creation and also later, if the contract includes the `mintable` extension.
+The tokens can be created at contract creation time and also later, if the contract includes the `mintable` extension.

 ### Initial Supply